 FOUNDATIONS OF THE INSA METHOD

-The INSA method has its origin from both professional negotiation practice as well as current academic literature, based on psychology and neuropsychology.
+The INSA method was developed by Herman Ilgen in collaboration with the University of Amsterdam.
+It has its origin from both professional negotiation practice as well as current academic literature, based on psychology and neuropsychology.
 The focus is on repetitive micro-movements in every individual’s face. (oftentimes more than 100 times per 10 minutes).
 We follow the insights of scientists like Frijda, fridlund and Russell: the face primarily has a functionality in interaction.
 With the facial micro-movements we communicate what we tend to do in the current interaction.
 For the most part this happens unconsciously.
 The other person registers and interprets this tendency in a general way, also unconsciously.

 To test the method INSA permanently conducts research in cooperation with the University of Amsterdam in to these repetitive micromovements.
 This research is innovative and unique up to this very day.
 Over the last 60 years, the international research on facial micro-movements almost exclusively concerned the question as to which facial expressions do or don’t show the (felt) emotions of the person.
 INSA has been the first to research facial micro-movements from a completely different perspective.
 INSA was able to show that every individual has a specific set of repetitive micro-movements, regardless of the situation.

 We call this the Personal Nonverbal Repertoire (PNR).
 The research also shows linkage between PNR and personality characteristics.